dataminer-site/dataminer-site.github.io/docs/guides/performance/how_to_tune_workloads.md

 ## Querying Remote Files

 DataMiner uses synchronous IO when reading remote files.
 This means that each DataMiner thread can make at most one HTTP request at a time.
-If a query must make many small requests over the network, increasing DuckDB's [`threads` setting](../../configuration/pragmas#threads) to larger than the total number of CPU cores (approx. 2-5 times CPU cores) can improve parallelism and performance.
+If a query must make many small requests over the network, increasing DataMiner's [`threads` setting](../../configuration/pragmas#threads) to larger than the total number of CPU cores (approx. 2-5 times CPU cores) can improve parallelism and performance.

 ### Avoid Reading Unnecessary Data